glauberramos/css-architecture/README.md

  You can create a separate file for each component, example: button, breadcrumb, list, search, footer, header, etc...

+ This file should have a single responsability that is for example, contain the styles for buttons.

 <pre>
 .
 |-- stylesheets/